matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 It is required that you have `Docker` and `docker-compose` installed on your computer.
 Find the [installation guide here](https://docs.docker.com/get-docker/)

 This guide assumes that you're familiar with the zkSync Hardhat plugins.
-If you are new developing on zkSync with Hardhat, please check the [getting started section here](./getting-started.md).
+If you are newly developing on zkSync with Hardhat, please check the [getting started section here](./getting-started.md).

 ## Installing the testing environment